MicrosoftDocs/visualstudio-docs/docs/get-started/tutorial-open-project-from-repo.md

    ![View the 'Create a new project' window](../get-started/media/vs-2019/clone-checkout-code-git-repo-dark.png)

-   You might see a sign-in window; if so, sign in to your account.
+1. If you see a sign-in window, sign in to your account.

 1. In the **Connect to a Project** dialog box, choose the repo that you want to connect to, and then choose **Clone**.